moinwiki/moin/docs/admin/configure.rst

 * Logging Configuration

-  - optional; if you don't configure this, it will use the builtin defaults
+  - optional; if you don't configure this, it will use the built-in defaults
   - this is a separate file, often called logging.conf
   - it has an .ini-like file format